 Playing with dogs just before sunset and then having a finger-licking good meal after, what more could one want for a fine evening?
 Now, even had the hint of a thought of visiting Snoopy Paws Cafe?
 I don’t think you should stop!

-Can’t get over dogs, here’s another piece of mine that might help you find more dog-loving cafes:
+Can’t get over dogs, here’s another piece of mine that will help you find more dog-loving cafes:

 *This post contains affiliate link(s).